votchallenge/website/contents/vot2020/participation.md

 ###  VOT long-term subchallenge (VOT-LT2020)

  * VOT-LT2020 addresses long-term, causal, model-free trackers.
+ * Trackers may report target location as a segmentation mask or a bounding box.
+Performance is evaluated w.r.t. to a bounding box ground truth.
  * These trackers are required to determine the target disappearance (e.g., as the target leaves the field of view of undergoes a full occlusion) and re-detect the target once it re-enters the scene.
  * For the toolkit compatibility reasons, the tracker has to report the target position in each frame as well as a certainty score that the target is present (high for when the tracker believes the target is present and low/negative when the target is not present).
  * A dataset is the same as in the VOT-LT2019 challenge.